YinHK-gameDev/unity-learn/art & graphics/textures/Mipmap/README.md

 This component also allows you to adjust the **mip bias** setting per-Camera.

+### Streaming Controller component

+Use the **Streaming Controller** component to enable **Mipmap Streaming** for a Camera in your scene when the the Add All Cameras setting in Quality settings (**Edit > Project Settings > Quality**) is **disabled**.
+You can also use it to change the **mip bias** setting per-Camera.

+This component takes the location and **Camera** settings (such as Field of View) directly from the Camera component.

+If the Camera is disabled, Unity does not calculate Mipmap Streaming for it, unless the Streaming Controller is enabled and in the preloading state.

 ### Configuring Play Mode behavior
 **Mipmap Streaming** is enabled in **Play Mode** by **default**.